TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 > [!TIP]
 > You can add these flags to a to a `.bazelrc.user` file in the workspace root.
-> Note that you'll need to pass in explicit IPs as this file can't resolve
+> Note that you'll need to pass in explicit IP addresses as this file can't
-> environment variables:
+> resolve environment variables:
 > ```bash
 > # .bazelrc.user
 > build --config=lre